Vyogami/uni/amity-basic-simulation-lab/open-ended/project4/README.md

 ### Prototype

-The program was implemented and tested in MATLAB R2021a on a Windows 10 machine.
+The program was implemented and tested in MATLAB R202b on a Linux(Arch) Machine.
 The program was tested using a variety of inputs to ensure that it correctly implements the rules of Tic-Tac-Toe and handles invalid moves and end-of-game conditions correctly.

 ### Testing and results